Microsoft Azure DevOps

-Go to Azure Pipelines to begin configuring your deployment.
-You’ll see the option to add pre or post deployment conditions between stages.
+Go to Azure Pipelines to configure your deployment.
+Here, there’s an option to add pre or post deployment conditions between stages.
 Select where you want to add a Datadog monitor, and then enable the toggle switch for Gates.

 Click Add and select the option Query Datadog monitors.

 Select the Datadog service connection then enter your monitor ID and the severity threshold you want to use.
 The severity threshold is the state of the monitor (either